Adam Žulevič

-Adam Žulevič (born 14 September 2007) is a Slovak professional footballer who currently plays for Italian side Genoa U20, as a striker.
+Adam Žulevič (born 14 September 2007) is a Slovak professional footballer who plays as a forward and winger for Super League Greece club Iraklis, on loan from club Genoa.

 Club career

 Zemplín Michalovce

 Žulevič is a product of Zemplín academy.
 He had been within the academy since the summer of 2021.
 In the 2023/24 season, he became the top scorer in the U17 first league.

-Žulevič made his professional debut for the club on 6 October 2024, coming on for Abdul Zubairu in the 85’ minute in a 1:0 loss to Banská Bystrica.